jillesca/open_telemetry_network_impact/README.md

 # Open Telemetry Network

+This demo uses the CML sandbox, but technically any IOS-XE device with two ISIS interfaces will work.

 Go to [Cisco Modeling Labs](https://developer.cisco.com/site/sandbox/) and reserve a lab. **Clone this repo to the devbox VM - 10.10.20.50 developer/C1sco12345**

-This lab doesn't use the default topology from the NSO sandbox.
+This lab doesn't use the default topology from the sandbox.
 Go to CML <https://10.10.20.161> (developer/C1sco12345) **stop** and **wipe** the default topology to avoid IP conflicts.
 Then load the [cml topology](ansible/cml_lab/topology.yaml) prepared for this lab.

 **hint** you can load the topology using ansible, see the bonus part at the end of the readme.

-# Start containers on Devbox VM
+# Start containers on your laptop

 ```bash
 chmod +x build_run_grafana.sh